seyonechithrananda/seyonechithrananda.github.io/index.md

             <tr>
               <td>
                 <p>
-                  <a href="/blog.html">I'm starting to write again about</a> science, philosophy, biotech and public policy.
+                  <a href="/blog.html">I'm hope to finally write again about</a> science, philosophy, biotech and public policy.
 Posts to be added below, and check out my <a href="https://seyonec.medium.com" target="_blank" rel="noreferrer noopener">Medium</a> for older ones.
                 </p>

                 <ul class="posts">